Shuoqi Sun

 Melbourne City, Vic, AU

 👋 Hi there!
-I’m a first-year PhD student at the School of Computing Technologies, RMIT University.
-As a recipient of a full PhD scholarship and a student member of the ARC Centre of Excellence for Automated Decision-Making and Society (ADM+S), I’m lucky to work under the guidance of Dr. Danula Hettiachchi and Dr. Damiano Spina.
+I’m a second-year PhD candidate at the School of Computing Technologies, RMIT University.
+I am lucky to work under the supervision of Dr. Danula Hettiachchi and Dr. Damiano Spina.
+I am a recipient of a full PhD scholarship and a student member of the ARC Centre of Excellence for Automated Decision-Making and Society (ADM+S), and I am also a student member of the Centre for Human-AI Information Environments (CHAI).

-I earned a Master’s degree in Computer Science from The University of Queensland (UQ).
-At UQ, I also worked as a summer intern and a casual research assistant (RA) at the The Information Engineering Lab (ieLab), supervised by Prof. Guido Zuccon.
-My research focused on large language model (LLM)-based re-rankers, particularly investigating the impact of prompt variations on their performance.
+I earned my Master’s degree in Computer Science from The University of Queensland (UQ).
+During my time there, I was supervised by Prof. Guido Zuccon as a summer intern and a casual research assistant (RA) at The Information Engineering Lab (ieLab).
+My research focused on evaluating the stability of Large Language Model (LLM)-based re-rankers and analyzing the impact of prompt variations.

 Latest News